volkerlang/twinlife/metadata/study.md

 The data release consists of four files.
 Two of them contain similar information in two different formats.
 One of the two is a SUF-data file in person format (i.e., in a format with one data row per person) and the other is a SUF-data file in family format (i.e., in a format with one data row per family).
 In addition, a data file with the information of the survey for the zygosity assessment of the twin pairs and a data file documenting the survey mode for each variable on the person level is part of the data release.

+Note: Part of the data was collected using a paper&pancil-questionnaire (documented as "3: P&P self-administered questionnaire" in the survey mode dataset).
+Some persons using this survey mode answered some questions they should not have answered according to the conditioning rules of the questionnaire.
+In a few cases person filled in a paper&pencil-questionnaire which should not have done so according to the participation rules of the survey.
+Both cases of additional responses are contained in the datasets delievered to the data users.
+Please be aware of this peculiarity in preparing and analyzing the data.

 ## Method